Viewable With ANY Browser

 Copyright © 2011-2022 by David E. Ross

-Climate data presented here are based on historical records for the same Cheeseboro (CHE) weather station used to report weather data in my gardening diary.
+Climate data presented here are based on historical records for the Cheeseboro (CHE) weather station.
 (CHE is approximately 2.3 miles ENE of my house.)
 Thus, quantitative data on this page relate to the immediate vicinity of my garden and the community in which I live.
 However, qualitative and descriptive aspects of this page apply generally to southern California excluding our mountains and deserts.

 Climatology